candy-lang/candy/README.md

 - more efficient argument preparation in LIR function call (so we don't have to push references if the evaluation order doesn't change conceptually)
 - fix evaluation order of pipe expression by keeping it in the AST
+- convert the readme todos into GitHub issues

 ## How to use Candy